- Mental Capacity Act

 Imagine the entire population of England and Wales, including children.
 Could every single one of them make such decisions for themselves?
 Clearly a new-born baby couldn’t make any of them.
 What about a 10 year old girl?
 Or an 18 year old youth?

-What about a 35 year old man who has learning disabilities?
+What about a 35 year old man who has a learning disability?
 Or a 58 year old woman who has spent much of her life in and out of psychiatric hospital due to bouts of schizophrenia?
 Or a 97 year old man who is very frail and confused and lives in a nursing home which cares for people with dementia?

 The answer of course is far from straightforward.
 Some people might struggle to make even simple decisions for themselves.
 Some people can make some decisions but not others.
 Some people are perfectly capable of making a decision for themselves today, but were incapable of making that same decision this time last month, or will be incapable of making that decision this time next year.